 I'll start my review with the negative of Get Out.
-There is so much to love about this film and so little to dislike about it, that I want to get what I thought was the bad out of the way first.
-We have a character in this film who is the best friend of our leading character who is also the comic relief.
-On one hand, he's fantastic as he appears to be the voice of reason who is trying to get our lead character to understand the situation he has gotten himself into but on the other hand, he feels like he's also there to crack jokes as some form of levity which felt uneven at times.
+There is so much to love about this film and so little to dislike about it that I want to get what I thought was the bad out of the way first.
+We have a supporting character here who plays the best mate of our lead character who is also the comic relief here.
+On the one hand, he's fantastic as he appears to be the voice of reason.
+He is trying to get our lead character to understand the situation he has gotten himself into, but he also feels like he's also there to crack jokes as some form of levity which felt uneven at times.

-When it comes to the suspense and tension, I think the movie is extremely successful in building both.
-I think Jordan Peele has moved away from giving the audience cheap jump scares and just slowly built the tension up.
-As the lead character becomes more suspicious with his new surroundings, we the audience are right there with him as he starts to feel his racial paranoia build.
+When it comes to the suspense and tension, I think the movie is hugely successful in building both.
+I believe Jordan Peele has moved away from giving the audience cheap jump scares and just slowly built the tension up.
+As the lead character becomes more suspicious of his new surroundings, we as the audience are right there with him as he starts to feel his racial paranoia build.
 I think this speaks volumes and is a testament to Jordan Peele's screenplay and his love for horror cinema.

 While Get Out starts to delve into the weirder stuff early on with the hypnosis scene, shit doesn't really hit the fan until we have the reveal at an hour and ten minutes into the film.
 This is where the movie starts to go haywire for our leading character.
 While I guessed the reveal pretty early on.
 I must commend Jordan Peele for crafting one of the most sinister character reveals that I think I've seen in a genre film all year.
 Just the scene with the keys and the switch up with the character chilled me to my core even though I was expecting it.